andreihh/chronolens/README.md

 ## Documentation

-To generate the documentation, run `./gradlew javadocJar`.
+To generate the documentation, run `./gradlew dokka`.

 ## Licensing